derwells/multithreaded-fileserver/docs/pg_1_nonblocking.md

 1. Parse and store user input in `command` struct
     - Uses `get_command()` to read user input into a `command` struct
     - Command information is deep-copied into other locations (e.g. file trackers `fmeta` and thread arguments `args_t`)
+    - File inputs are accommodated to aid debugging and automated tests.
+We make the master thread run in an infinite loop at the EOF.
 2. Initialize thread arguments
     - Dynamically create struct `args_t`
     - Use `args_init` to partially build new `args_t`